-Jerry Long brings over 34 years of relevant experience in directing complex nuclear operations, waste management, nuclear systems maintenance and repair and environmental remediation, gained over a wide variety of challenging scientific and technical assignments.
+Jerry Long brings over thirty-four years of relevant experience in directing complex nuclear operations, waste management, nuclear systems maintenance and repair and environmental remediation, gained over a wide variety of challenging scientific and technical assignments.
 Following his 20-year career in the U.S. Navy Nuclear Propulsion Program, Mr. Long transitioned his skills to the safe and efficient operation and management of federal nuclear facilities.
 His proven leadership experience includes executive management and direction of successful operations at Hanford and Rocky Flats for CH2M Hill.

 Mr. Long has held progressively difficult management and leadership positions including Chief Operating Officer at Hanford tank farms, Vice President of Plutonium Finishing Plant, and Vice President of Nuclear Operations for CH2M Hill Corporate.
 He is a recognized expert at conduct of operations, quality assurance, welding and non-destructive testing, reactor and steam plant cleanliness, waste management, maintenance and work control, readiness reviews and start up and testing of nuclear and non-nuclear systems.